swcarpentry/DEPRECATED-boot-camps/shell/Readme.md

     cd boot-camps

 Now use the `ls` command to see what is inside this directory.
-You will see that there is an entry which is green.
-This means that this is an executable.
-If you use `ls -F` you will see that this file ends with a star.

 This directory contains all of the material for this boot camp.
 Now move to the directory containing the data for the shell tutorial: